Supercuspidal representations of $\mathrm{GL}_{n}(F)$ distinguished by a unitary involution: Abstract

 \section{Abstract}

 Let $F/F_{0}$ be a quadratic extension of non-archimedean locally compact fields of residue characteristic $p\neq 2$.
 Let $R$ be an algebraically closed field of characteristic different from $p$.
-For $\pi$ a supercuspidal representation of $G=\mathrm{GL}_{n}(F)$ over $R$ and $G^{\tau}$ a unitary group in $n$ variables contained in $G$, we prove that $\pi$ is distinguished by $G^{\tau}$ if and only if $\pi$ is Galois invariant.
-When $R=\mathbb{C}$ and $F$ is a $p$-adic field, this result first as a conjecture proposed by Jacquet was proved in 2010's by Feigon-Lapid-Offen by using global method.
-Our proof is local which works for both complex case and $l$-modular case with $l\neq p$.
+For $\pi$ a supercuspidal representation of $G=\mathrm{GL}_{n}(F)$ over $R$ and $G^{\tau}$ a unitary subgroup of $G$ with respect to $F/F_{0}$, we prove that $\pi$ is distinguished by $G^{\tau}$ if and only if $\pi$ is Galois invariant.
+When $R=\mathbb{C}$ and $F$ is a $p$-adic field, this result first as a conjecture proposed by Jacquet was proved in 2010's by Feigon-Lapid-Offen by using global methods.
+Our proof is local and works for both complex representations and $l$-modular representations with $l\neq p$.
 We further study the dimension of $\mathrm{Hom}_{G^{\tau}}(\pi,1)$ and show that it is at most one.